DiazIturbe/retail-digital-twin-platform/README.md

 Data Analytics • Retail Operations • Automation • Interactive Visualization

-This project demonstrates how operational data, software engineering and interactive visualization can be combined to create practical decision-support tools for real-world retail environments.
+This project demonstrates how operational data, software engineering, and interactive visualization can be combined to create practical decision-support tools for real-world retail environments.

 ---